App Volumes Architecture

 In production environments, avoid deploying only a single App Volumes Manager server.
 It is far better to deploy an enterprise-grade load balancer to manage multiple App Volumes Manager servers connected to a central, resilient SQL Server database instance.

 As with all production workloads that run on vSphere, underlying host, cluster, network, and storage configurations should adhere to VMware best practices with regard to availability.
-See the vSphere Availability Guide for more information.
+See the for more information.

 App Volumes Managers